-We believe that same kind of attitude and action will promote the blessing of God for what is yet to come for our children.
+We believe that the same kind of attitude and action will promote the blessing of God for what is yet to come for our children.
 We offer back to Christ the miracle and privilege of being a parent to this new life.
-In return, God initiates a covenant of hope, help and a sound mind for the child’s family and friends.
+In return, God initiates a covenant of hope, help, and a sound mind for the child’s family and friends.

 A number of different things are being acknowledged as parents bring their children for dedication.